 I should mention I lived in a big student apartment meant for four tenants.
 Being alone for weeks in such a place, this movie had me jumping at every shadow and creak.
 Although I did not know it at the time, I was living with obsessive-compulsive disorder.
-My symptoms that were already exacerbated by living alone in a big place with empty rooms (not to mention that I did not start treatment until years later) received another layer of anxiety loops after experiencing the invasive terror of this film.
+My symptoms that were already exacerbated by living alone in a big place with empty rooms (not to mention that I did not start treatment until years later) took on another layer of anxiety loops after experiencing the invasive terror of this film.

 I honestly find this movie pretty funny when I watch it now, but it had a major effect on me when I watched it for the first time.
 Its dynamic and moody approach to a horror narrative changed my perspective on what horror could be.
 I applaud everyone involved in this for creating something so impactful and deeply terrifying.

 Everyone with whom I share this thinks I’m joking.
 I am not.

 It took me over twenty years to watch this movie again, and it has been the cause of even recent nightmares.
 My childhood was plagued by debilitating nightmares from this movie, specifically of a certain cackling bat.
 I experienced major anxiety at even the mention of it.
 I avoided it, including pictures, audio, even fan art until just a couple months ago out of fear that it would trigger some deep and dormant fear response in my mind.
 Again, I wish I was kidding.

 In my defense…this is basically a horror movie.

 Let’s take a look at the stats:

 - The entire movie takes place at night